sorich87/import-users-from-csv/readme.txt

 == Changelog ==

+= 0.3 =
+* Fixed bug where password field was overwritten for existing users
+* Use fgetcsv instead of str_getcsv
+* Don't run insert or update user function when only user ID was provided (performance improvement)
+* Internationalization
+* Added display name to example csv file

 = 0.2.2 =
 * Added role to example file
 * Fixed bug with users not imported when no user meta is set